ONSdigital/dp/guides/UPGRADING.md

 ### Frameworks and libraries

-- Go with the latest minor version with a patch.
+- Choose the latest minor version with a patch.
 It is also down to senior developers to determine when major version upgrades are worth doing.

 ### Platform Technologies

-- Upgrade to the latest version once a patch version is available.
+- Upgrade to the latest version once a patch version is available - [technologies listed here](/guides/TECHNOLOGIES.md#platform).

 ### Databases